adityalstkp/gov8react/README.md

 make run-dev # development mode (bundle not minified) make run # production mode (bundle minified)
 ```
+## Current State
+1. It's only for *static* SSR, once sent to the browser it will not be interactive.

 ## Stack
 1. Go (v8 binding)